pippim/pippim.github.io/mt.md

 don't be intimidated.
 The options are pretty straight forward.

 It is important to note two options are "greyed out" and, cannot be changed.
-The two options that cannot be changed are; *Multi-Timer Version
+Those two options are;
-Number* and *Maximum number of timers*.
+*Multi-Timer Version Number* and *Maximum number of timers*.

 As mentioned in the *One-Time Configuration* section above, the only way to change the Maximum Number of Timers is to